justin-p/hugo-testing/content/notes/hacking/External/phising/index.md

 ## Phising

+Misconfigurations and vulnerable software are not the only way into a targets network.
+Phishing can be a very valuable wrench in your toolkit, its perfect to gather credentials, sessions or even shells.

 ### Session Hijack

 Steal creds and/or session cookies.
 Can be useful when client has good prevention against shells.

 Email a link to a target employee pointing to a cloned/proxied auth portal (Microsoft Online(O365, Azure), G-suite.
 AWS Console).
 When they auth they get a real session cookies, and so do we.

 Tools: [Evilginx2](https://github.com/kgretzky/evilginx2), [Modlishka](https://github.com/drk1wi/Modlishka) # MOVE TO OWN TOOL PAGE